Takhti Stadium (Tehran): Events

 The stadium was used during 1974 Asian Games as the second venue.
 It was also hosted Iran national football team matches in group and semi-finals matches of 2008 West Asian Football Federation Championship.
 2010 Islamic Solidarity Games was planned to be held at this stadium but the tournament was cancelled.

 The final match of Hazfi Cup in 2014–15 season took place in this stadium on 1 June 2015.
-During this match Zob Ahan won their third title after defeating Naft Tehran.